schauder/stackoverflow/jdbc/oracle-autokeyinfo/ReadMe.md

 ## Reproducer for the "autoKeyInfo is not initialized" problem.

+---
+**NOTE**

+Oracle recommends the LTS version 19.15.0.0.1 for now.
+An issue was raised with Oracle, unfortunately the issue tracker is not publicly available.

+---

 ### Description

 When trying to perform batch inserts in a table with generated id the oracle JDBC driver throws `java.lang.AssertionError: autoKeyInfo is not initialized`.